National People's Congress: China leadership gathers amid economic woes, Ukraine war | DW | 04.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Besides any discussion of the turmoil resulting from Russia's invasion of Ukraine, Chinese lawmakers will release the country's latest economic goals and fiscal spending plans.
+Besides discussing the turmoil resulting from Russia's invasion of Ukraine, Chinese lawmakers will release the country's latest economic goals and fiscal spending plans.

 The NPC is the biggest event on China's political calendar before a twice-a-decade party congress later this year